Introduction

 roleName: string;

-2.5 Event handling
+Event handling

 Now that we have everything ready for event handling, we can start implementing it.
-First we want to validate the request you receive came from our Webhooks Service.
-You can do this be checking the signature header.
-If the request either does not contain a signature header or a request body, you can go ahead and return '401 Unauthorized" if (!signatureHeader || !req.body) res.sendStatus(401)
+First, we want to validate that the request you receive came from our Webhooks Service.
+You can do this by checking the signature header.
+If the request either does not contain a signature header or a request body, you can go ahead and return '401 Unauthorized' if (!signatureHeader || !req.body) res.sendStatus(401)

-import { Event, NamedVersionCreatedEvent } from "./models";
+import { Event, NamedVersionCreatedEvent } from './models';

-app.post("/events", (req, res) => {
+app.post('/events', (req, res) => {

-const signatureHeader = req.headers["signature"] as string;
+const signatureHeader = req.headers['signature'] as string;

 if (!signatureHeader || !req.body) res.sendStatus(401);